dwnz/whoischargingme/README.md

     "name": "Company Name",
     "website": "http://website.com",
-    "regex": "Regex to detect in bank statement", "author": "your name <your email>"
+    "regex": "Regex to detect in bank statement", "author": "your name <your email or twitter>"
 }
 ```